jquery/contribute.jquery.org/pages/style-guide/css.md

 - Don't use `@import` in distribution files.
 It is slower, adds extra page requests, and can cause other unforeseen problems.
 - Do not use more than 31 `@imports` in a single CSS file, it will break IE.
-- Do not nest `@imports`.
-You will no longer be able to guarantee their order.
+- Do not nest `@imports`, you will not be able to guarantee their order.

 ## Comments